vedprakash1510/dTransformer-jslt/README.md

-### Dynamic-template based JSON to JSON transformer
+### Dynamic-template based JSON to JSON transformer based on JSLT

 We need only one line of code for this -